 Logistics – Anything special regarding getting to/from the race, hotels around the course, registration…?

 We stayed at an Airbnb in Folsom to be close to the start, and had a crew member drive us to the start, which worked perfectly.
 Registration and the race expo were pretty standard, though they did have panels with knowledgeable runners like Lee McKinley and Tim Twietmeyer that may be worth catching.

 I’ve heard of every possible weather condition for this race, but in my case it was clear and dry, with it being around 40 at race start and hitting the low 50s throughout the day.
 Perfect racing weather!

 Spectators – Is the California International Marathon a friendly course for your friends?

 Yes.
 There are several quiet residential sections as a runner, so don’t expect crazy crowds like a big city marathon, but there are several places for friends and family to cheer and spectate.
 And watching the Olympic trials was a nice bonus!

 Swag was above average for sure.
 The finish line had disposable jackets that are a lot easier to use than space blankets, and the expo gave a zip up jacket, socks, and a fanny pack that might actually become part of my standard gear.

-I’d give this race a 5 out of 5 stars.
+I’d give the California International Marathon a 5 out of 5 stars.
 It’s got almost the same star power as a big city marathon, but considerably cheaper and easier logistically.
 Getting to share the course with potential Olympians was a great experience, and the course makes it possible to have a really great day.